Enterprise-connect/documentation/ec-guide.md

 - You can use the APIs in your Service URI to generate additional IDs beyond the two produced by default
     - You will need one ID per datasource IP, *-rht* flag on the Server.
 (1:1 ID:Servers)
     - You can use the same ID for all Client *-aid* flags, as long as you use different *-lpt* values and the *-tid* is configured for the correct Server (data source IP)

 #### Q: Are there any data bandwidth restrictions over EC?
 No, Enterprise Connect does not set any limits on bandwidth usage.

-## Common Problems and Resolutions
+## Observed Problems and Resolutions

 #### Problem: '[EC Client] error while adding the client inst.'
 This error occurs when the EC Client script is configured to connect to an invalid Gateway URL via the *-hst* flag, or when it tries to connect to through an EC Gateway with no active super connections.